arvindkannan/Issue-Tracking-Mailer/README.md

-# rTrackMailer Automation
+# iTrackingMailer Tracking Automation
-rTrackMailer - *a powerful automation script* to send mailer with attachments using Python.
+i - *a powerful automation script* to send mailer with attachments using Python.
-It send's mail to all customers configured by fetching tickets logged in rTrack - an issue Tracking system for Ramco .
+It send's mail to all customers configured by fetching tickets logged in Defect tracking System

 It also Form pie chart and shows the in email body as well as generated excel attachment for easy overall view for customer.

 *We recommend that you open and Read this **PREREQUISITE** before proceeding or using the rTrackMailer package anywhere*

 Main Features
 -------------
-Here are just a few of the things that rTrackMailer does well:
+Here are just a few of the things that iTrackingMailer does well:

   - Easy to Call and use it
   - Powerful enough to connect DB as in config.ini and get data and geneerate excel